From SHAPE OF SEAS, a biography of Deborah Love Matthiessen

 But I know everything about the feeling of that day, and other days like it.
 And I know that there weren’t enough of them.
 This is at least due in part to my mother, Deborah Love’s, difficult marriage, (her third), that left her questioning everything about herself, including her origins in St. Louis.

 Three generations of Love women are pictured.
 By the standards of today, these women did not have very long lives.
 My grandmother Mary Love, having a rest in the chaise, died at 76, and my mother did not attend her funeral.
-Her daughter Muffy, face down and sunning, died at 74, and her sister Deborah Anne, my mother, at 44.
+Her youngest daughter Nathalie, still with us, is face down and sunning.
+Her sister Deborah Anne, my mother, died at 44.

 I can’t seem to forget the female-ness of the scene.
 I always felt starved for the just-girls kind of hang out that so many took for granted.
 I never got enough of it, of really belonging, without having to say or do anything.
 Or at least, a reasonable appearance of not having to say or do anything.
 Just a sort of animal wallow.